carla-simulator/carla/Docs/start_quickstart.md

 # There are two different ways to install CARLA.

-# Option A) deb package installation
+# Option A) Debian package installation
 # This repository contains CARLA 0.9.10 and later.
 To install previous CARLA versions, change to a previous version of the docs using the pannel in the bottom right part of the window.
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 1AF1527DE64CB8D9 sudo add-apt-repository "deb [arch=amd64] http://dist.carla.org/carla $(lsb_release -sc) main"
 sudo apt-get update
-sudo apt-get install carla-simulator # Install the latest CARLA version or update the current installation. sudo apt-get install carla-simulator==0.9.10-1 # install a specific CARLA version. cd /opt/carla-simulator/bin
+sudo apt-get install carla-simulator # Install the latest CARLA version or update the current installation. sudo apt-get install carla-simulator=0.9.10-1 # install a specific CARLA version. cd /opt/carla-simulator/bin
 ./CarlaUE4.sh